thephpleague/uri/docs/5.0/components/host.md

     - `Host::IS_RELATIVE` creates an a partially qualified domain name `Host` object;

 By default this optional argument equals to `Host::IS_RELATIVE`.

+- The third optional argument is a `League\Uri\PublicSuffix\Rules` object which will be used to resolved the host public suffix.
+If none is provided the Host will try to generate one using the defaut value from the [Hostname Parser component](/5.0/publicsuffix/).

 <p class="message-warning">Since an IP is not a hostname, the class will throw an <code>League\Uri\Components\Exception</code> if you try to create an fully qualified domain name with a valid IP address.</p>